ONLINE !! LEVA Level 3: The Principles of Forensic Video/Image Compare and Contrast

 10 am to 6 pm Eastern Time each day

-The Principles of Forensic Video/Image and Contrast focuses on the science of comparing known items with CCTV images of questioned items.
+The Principles of Forensic Video/Image and Contrast focuses on the science of comparing CCTV images of questioned objects with known items.
 The process of analysis and examination of the characteristics found in questioned evidence is studied in detail.
 Using the latest imaging technologies, students are exposed to an advanced scientific workflow for the hands-on analysis of video evidence, comparative chart production, criminal-case report writing and courtroom presentation.

 WHO CAN APPLY: Graduates of the LEVA Level 1 and Level 2 courses.